ghc-proposals/ghc-proposals/proposals/0000-deriving-superclasses.rst

 Note that ``ss1`` is defined as per ``C``'s default implementation instead of ``SA``'s.

+Interactions with existing extensions
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+``MultiParamTypeClasses``
+"""""""""""""""""""""""""

+If the superclass is defined on exactly one of the parameters, then the superclass's members can be defined for that parameter.
+Otherwise we fail out.

+``UndecidableSuperClasses``
+"""""""""""""""""""""""""""

+If a typeclass is recursive, you will not be able to define members for a parent typeclass because the names will conflict, so in this case you'd get an error saying that the same member has been declared multiple times.

+If a superclass has different members, then you'll be able to declare that superclass's members; if that superclass has the current typeclass as a parent, you won't be able to declare the superclass's parent-typeclass's members in the current instance.

+``DefaultSignatures``
+"""""""""""""""""""""

+You should be able to provide a default signature for a superclass's method in a subclass.

+``FlexibleInstances``
+"""""""""""""""""""""

+The type that is derived on shouldn't matter as long as it's the same for all members of the typeclass.

+``UndecidableInstances``
+""""""""""""""""""""""""

+Additional constraints on instances do not add additional superclasses.

+Other extensions
+""""""""""""""""

+- ``ConstrainedClassMethods``
+  - only changes the type signature of a method, not its implementation
+- ``FunctionalDependencies``
+  - shouldn't affect method implementations
+- ``TypeSynonymInstances``
+  - expand the type as expected
+- ``NullaryTypeClasses``, ``OverlappingInstances``, ``IncoherentInstances``
+  - extensions deprecated

 ..
 Specify the change in precise, comprehensive yet concise language.
 Avoid words
 .. like "should" or "could".
 Strive for a complete definition.
 Your specification